minhphan156/energyPredictor/README.md

 The CSV folder contains the csv files for preprocessed building metadata as well as the weather data.
 Unforunately, the train and test preprocessed csv's are too large (even when compressed) to be uploaded to github.
 However, running the provided notebooks will provide the csv's.

+#### DataFrame size reduction

+We experimented with dataframe reduction at various places in different notebooks.
+It was used to preprocess data, or before fitting a model.
+The code for size reduction can be found in the 'Predicting with linear SVR' notebook.